Universal Probability Distribution for the Wave Function of a Quantum System Entangled with Its Environment: Introduction

 \section{Introduction}

-In this paper we establish the \emph{universality} of certain probability distributions on Hilbert spaces known as \emph{GAP measures} \cite{Gold1,Rei08}.
-This makes precise some statements and mathematical considerations outlined in our earlier paper \cite{Gold1} on the thermal equilibrium distribution of the wave function of an open quantum system.
+In this paper we establish the \emph{universality} of certain probability distributions on Hilbert spaces known as \emph{Scrooge measures} or \emph{Gaussian adjusted projected (GAP) measures} \cite{JRW94, Gold1,Rei08} (see Section~\ref{sec:GAPdef} below for the definition).
+This makes precise some statements and mathematical considerations discussed in our earlier paper \cite{Gold1}; our main physical conclusion, elucidated in Section~\ref{sec:summary} below, is that the wave function of an open quantum system (i.e., a subsystem of a larger system) possesses a thermal equilibrium distribution given by a GAP measure.

-By saying that GAP measures are universal we mean that the distributions $\mu_1$ \x{(described below)} are typically close to a GAP measure, \be \mu_1 \approx GAP \ee when the system's environment is sufficiently large.
-To illustrate the terminology of universality, one can say that the central limit theorem conveys a sense in which the Gaussian probability distribution on the real line is universal: many physically relevant probability distributions are approximately Gaussian. \x{Instead} of universality, one also often speaks of typicality; we use these two terms more or less interchangeably.
+By the wave function of a subsystem, we mean more precisely the \emph{conditional wave function}, described in Section~\ref{sec:condwf} below.
+By saying that GAP measures are universal we mean that, when the system's environment is sufficiently large, the distribution $\mu_1$ of the conditional wave function is typically close to a GAP measure, namely \be \mu_1 \approx GAP(\rho_1) \ee (see below).
+To illustrate the terminology of universality, one can say that the central limit theorem conveys a sense in which the Gaussian probability distribution on the real line is universal: many physically relevant probability distributions are approximately Gaussian.
+Instead of universality, one also often speaks of typicality; we use these two terms more or less interchangeably.

 The family of GAP measures is a family of probability measures on Hilbert spaces.
-There is one GAP measure for every density matrix $\rho$ in a Hilbert space $\Hilbert$, denoted $GAP(\rho)$; it is concentrated on the unit sphere in $\Hilbert$,
+There is one GAP measure for every density matrix $\rho$ on a Hilbert space $\Hilbert$, denoted $GAP(\rho)$; it is concentrated on the unit sphere in $\Hilbert$,